OnReply/wbbor/README.md

 - **Private notes**: Use @mentions and private notes to communicate internally about a conversation.
 - **Canned responses (Saved replies)**: Improve the response rate by adding saved replies for frequently asked questions.
 - **Conversation Labels**: Use conversation labels to create custom workflows.
-- **Auto assignment**: Chatwoot intelligently assigns a ticket to the agents who have access to the inbox depending on their availability and load.
+- **Auto assignment**: OnReply intelligently assigns a ticket to the agents who have access to the inbox depending on their availability and load.
-- **Conversation continuity**: If the user has provided an email address through the chat widget, Chatwoot will send an email to the customer under the agent name so that the user can continue the conversation over the email.
+- **Conversation continuity**: If the user has provided an email address through the chat widget, OnReply will send an email to the customer under the agent name so that the user can continue the conversation over the email.
-- **Multi-lingual support**: Chatwoot supports 10+ languages.
+- **Multi-lingual support**: OnReply supports 10+ languages.
 - **Powerful API & Webhooks**: Extend the capability of the software using Chatwoot’s webhooks and APIs.
-- **Integrations**: Chatwoot natively integrates with Slack right now.
+- **Integrations**: OnReply natively integrates with Slack right now.
 Manage your conversations in Slack without logging into the dashboard.

 ## Documentation

-Detailed documentation is available at [chatwoot.com/help-center](https://www.chatwoot.com/help-center).
+Detailed documentation is available at [onreply.io/help-center](https://www.onreply.io/help-center).

 ## Translation process

-The translation process for Chatwoot web and mobile app is managed at [https://translate.chatwoot.com](https://translate.chatwoot.com) using Crowdin.
-Please read the [translation guide](https://www.chatwoot.com/docs/contributing/translating-chatwoot-to-your-language) for contributing to Chatwoot.
+The translation process for OnReply web and mobile app is managed at [https://translate.onreply.io](https://translate.onreply.io) using Crowdin.
+Please read the [translation guide](https://www.onreply.io/docs/contributing/translating-chatwoot-to-your-language) for contributing to Chatwoot.

 ## Branching model